gwydirsam/go-scrum/README.md

   $ scrum get -t -u other.username # Get other.username's scrum for tomorrow

 Flags:
-  -a, --all           Get scrum for all users
-  -D, --date string   Date for scrum (default "2017-12-11") -h, --help          help for get
+  -a, --all                     Get scrum for all users -D, --date string             Date for scrum (default "2017-12-11") -h, --help                    help for get
-  -t, --tomorrow      Get scrum for the next day
-  -P, --use-pager     Use a pager to read the output (defaults to $PAGER, less(1), or more(1)) (default true) -u, --user string   Get scrum for specified user (default "$USER") -Z, --utc           Get mtime data in UTC
-  -y, --yesterday     Get scrum for yesterday
+  -H, --highlight stringArray   Highlight words definition -t, --tomorrow                Get scrum for the next day -P, --use-pager               Use a pager to read the output (defaults to $PAGER, less(1), or more(1)) (default true) -u, --user string             Get scrum for specified user (default "$USER") -Z, --utc                     Get mtime data in UTC -y, --yesterday               Get scrum for yesterday

 Global Flags:
   -F, --log-format string      Specify the log format ("auto", "zerolog", or "human") (default "auto")